hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 #### Values
 The value of every schema attribute in a Mapping object is an array of the following pairs:

-- `enc` (string): encoding object (referenced by its `id`) to be used for representation of the attribute as an integer
+- `enc` (string): Encoding object (referenced by its `id`) to be used for representation of the attribute as an integer.
-- `rank` (int): rank of the attribute to define the order in which the attribute is signed by the Issuer
+- `rank` (int): Rank of the attribute to define the order in which the attribute is signed by the Issuer.
+It is important that no two `rank` values may be identical.

 ### Example Mapping
 Let's consider a Rich Schema object with the following `content`: